 Life isn't the same every day, and your reminders can reflect that.
 This feature is perfect for habits with a flexible schedule.

-• How it works: When setting a reminder, you will see the days of the week listed.
+How it works: When setting a time-based reminder, enable the option Custom Schedule.
+You will see the days of the week listed.
 Simply tap on a day to set or customize the reminder time specifically for that day.

 To allow the Time Reminder works as an Alarm on your device, in the detailed configuration of the Time Reminder, switch to toggle to turn on "Show as Alarm".